-§ 8.
-Examinations are to be designed methodically in a comprehensible, objective and valid manner.

-- (1) The preparatory courses and the basic course are to be concluded with a course examination. - (2) The journal clubs, dissertation seminars, practical seminars and the PhD symposium are courses with an immanent examination character.
+- § 8.
+Examinations are to be designed methodically in a comprehensible, objective and valid manner. - (1) The preparatory courses and the basic course are to be concluded with a course examination. - (2) The journal clubs, dissertation seminars and the PhD symposium are courses with an immanent examination character.
 The assessment of the students is therefore not based on a single examination act at the end of the course, but on the basis of regular written and/or oral contributions of the students, ongoing observation and/or verification of the fulfilment of the attendance obligation.
 Justified absences can be tolerated within a certain framework (guideline: 15% of the total course duration).
-The assessment of active participation in the PhD symposium, which also includes a presentation on the dissertation project (cf. § 6 (2) lit. c), shall be "attended successfully" in the case of a positive assessment or "attended unsuccessfully" in the case of a negative assessment. - (3) Section 72 UG applies to the assessment of the examinations and the dissertation. - (4) The dissertation plan prepared together with the supervisor (§ 7 (3)) shall be defended before the dissertation committee and shall be assessed by the curriculum director with a grade ("1" to "5") according to § 72 (2) UG. - (5) The positive completion of all courses, the defence of the dissertation plan, the interim assessments by the dissertation committee and the positive assessment of the dissertation thesis are prerequisites for admission to the viva voce examination. - (6) At the time of the viva, at least one publication with the doctoral candidate as first author should be available in an internationally recognised peer-reviewed journal or accepted for printing. - (7) In the viva voce examination, the candidate's comprehensive knowledge in the subject area is examined by an examination committee consisting of a chairperson and two examiners.
+The assessment of active participation in the PhD symposium, which also includes a presentation on the dissertation project (cf. § 6 (2) lit. c), shall be "attended successfully" in the case of a positive assessment or "attended unsuccessfully" in the case of a negative assessment. - (3) Section 72 UG applies to the assessment of the examinations and the dissertation.

+- (4) The dissertation plan prepared together with the supervisor (§ 7 (3)) shall be defended before the dissertation committee and shall be assessed by the curriculum director with a grade ("1" to "5") according to § 72 (2) UG. - (5) The positive completion of all courses, the defence of the dissertation plan, the interim assessments by the dissertation committee and the positive assessment of the dissertation thesis are prerequisites for admission to the viva voce examination. - (6) At the time of the viva, at least one publication with the doctoral candidate as first author must be available in an internationally recognised peer-reviewed journal or accepted for printing.
+If this is not the case, this fact has to be especially justified to the curriculum director. - (7) In the viva voce examination, the candidate's comprehensive knowledge in the subject area is examined by an examination committee consisting of a chairperson and two examiners.
 The examiners are to be appointed by the curriculum director based on the subject proximity to the dissertation topic, but should not have a close relationship to the candidate.
 The supervisor of the dissertation may not be considered as a member of the examination committee.
 The curriculum director may, for good cause, appoint another examiner instead of a proposed examiner on the basis of a justified application by the student.
 The viva is intended to assess whether the candidate has the ability to apply the acquired knowledge in the field of the respective programme topic. - (8) The viva includes topics - 1. from the dissertation including the current state of knowledge relevant to the respective scientific question as well as - 2. from the subject area of the dissertation topic. - (9) The viva is conducted in the form of a public lecture ("Defensio dissertationis") followed by a scientific discussion, in which primarily the examination committee has to ask questions, but in which the auditorium may also participate.
 The examination board has to assess the scientific nature of the work and the professional knowledge of the candidate.
-The professional qualification of the candidate and the professional dimension of the work shall be expressed during the viva.
-In justified cases (e.g. patent proceedings), the curriculum director is entitled to admit only a qualified audience at the request of the student and/or the supervisor. - (10) The viva is held in English.

-(11)The doctoral programme in applied medical science has been successfully completed if have been successfully completed.
+In justified cases (e.g. patent proceedings), the curriculum director is entitled to admit only a qualified audience at the request of the student and/or the supervisor. - (10) The viva is held in English. - (11) The PhD study programme is concluded successfully if - 1. all courses, - 2. the dissertation and - 3. the viva voce examination in the dissertation have been successfully completed.
 All parts are essential components of the assessment.
 A negative assessment in one area cannot be compensated for by the performance in the other area.